apurin/js-frontend-backend-example/3. Browserify modules/readme.md

 Click on `bundle.js` and you will see your code in the begining of file.
 Put breakpoint on `$('body').append('<br />Updated by jQuery!');` line and refresh page.

-If you have Watchify running you can edit `main.js` and instantly see changes in browser by refreshing the page.
+If you have Watchify running you can edit `main.js` and instantly see changes in the browser by refreshing the page.